irmen/Pyro4/docs/source/nameserver.rst

 - You can set ``SERVERTYPE=multiplex`` to create a server that doesn't use a limited connection (thread) pool, but multiplexes as many connections as the system allows.
 However, the actual calls to the server must now wait on eachother to complete before the next call is processed.
 This may impact performance in other ways.
-- You can set ``THREADPOOLSIZE`` to a larger number as the default.
-This extends the connection pool of the server but it is still limited by an upper bound ofcourse.
+- You can set ``THREADPOOLSIZE`` to a larger number than the default.
 - You can set ``COMMTIMEOUT`` to a certain value, which frees up unused connections after the given time.
   But the client code may now crash with a TimeoutError or ConnectionClosedError when it tries to use a proxy it obtained earlier.
 (You can use Pyro's autoreconnect feature to work around this but it makes